- Customs Requirements for Clearance of Imported Goods

 The Customs value is required in Mauritian Rupee, so it may be necessary to convert the invoiced amount into the Mauritian Rupee equivalent, using the exchange rate in force on the date the import entry or clearance document is lodged at Customs.

-Exchange rates used by the Mauritius Customs Department are set for one week period, and are made available 3-4 days in advance at the Registry.
+Exchange rates used by the Mauritius Customs Department are set for one week period.
+They are made available on the MRA website and 3-4 days in advance at the Registry.

 The rate of Customs duty applicable on imported goods shall be that as per the First Schedule to the Customs Tariff Act.